Gynoid

-A gynoid or robotess or fembot, is a feminine humanoid robot.
-Gynoids appear widely in science fiction films and arts.
-As more realistic humanoid robot design becomes technologically possible, they are also emerging in real-life robot design.
-Just like any other robot, the main parts of a gynoid include sensors, actuators and a control system.
-Sensors are responsible for detecting the changes in the environment while the actuators, also called effectors, are motors and other components responsible for the movement and control of the robot.
-The control system instructs the robot on what to do so as to achieve the desired results.
+A gynoid, robotess, or fembot is a feminine humanoid robot.
+The depiction of gynoids in science fiction films and artwork is a noted cultural phenomenon, with questions being posed about sexualization and use as sex objects.
+As the design of more realistic humanoid robots becomes technologically possible, gynoids are also emerging in real-life robotic applications.

 Name

-A gynoid is anything that resembles or pertains to the female human form.
+The adjective gynoid means "resembling or pertaining to the female human form".
 Though the term android has been used to refer to robotic humanoids regardless of apparent gender, the Greek prefix "andr-" refers to man in the masculine sense.

 The term gynoid was first used by Isaac Asimov in a 1979 editorial, as a theoretical female equivalent of the word android.

 Other possible names for feminine robots exist.
-The portmanteau "fembot" (feminine robot) was used as far back as 1959, in Fritz Leiber's The Silver Eggheads, applying specifically to non-sentient female sexbots.
+The portmanteau "fembot" (feminine or female robot) was used as far back as 1959, in Fritz Leiber's The Silver Eggheads, applying specifically to non-sentient female sexbots.
 It was popularized by the television series The Bionic Woman in the episode "Kill Oscar" (1976) and later used in the Austin Powers films, among others.
 "Robotess" is the oldest female-specific term, originating in 1921 from Rossum's Universal Robots, the same source as the term "robot".